amitbakde99/Udacity-Notebook/SQL/Lesson-1-SQL-Basics.md

 - Primary Key (PK) – Every table has a primary key.
 The primary key is a unique value for each row.
 Now two rows can have the same primary key.
 The primary key is often the first column in a table.

 - Foreign Key (FK) – A foreign key is a column in one table that is the primary key in a different table.
+A table can actually have multiple foreign keys (unlike primary keys).
+Foreign keys are always associated with a primary key, and they are associated with the crow-foot notation above to show they can appear multiple times in a particular table

 - Postgres - A popular open-source database with a very complete library of analytical functions.
 This is the database used in the course.